mfbx9da4/mfbx9da4.github.io/_drafts/non-coding-ideas.md

 - My `.zshrc`
 - Things to be improved on ubuntu
 - Get pictures in all acrobatic positions and make an animatable me!
+- An introduction to programming by hacking facebook emoticons

 ## Things
 - Screen which works in the sun